Edmond Wilhelm Brillant

-Edmond Wilhelm Brillant Halevi (אדמונד וילהלם ברילנט; 1916–2004) was a Polish-born Israeli naval architect and one of the founding fathers of the Israeli navy.
+Edmond Wilhelm Brillant Halevi (אדמונד וילהלם ברילנט; 1916–2004) was a Polish-born Israeli naval architect and one of the founding fathers of the Israeli Navy.

 Biography

 Edmond Wilhelm Brillant was born in Jaroslaw Galicia, Poland, and was the youngest of the four sons of the pharmacist Wiktor Brillant and his wife Laura Brillant (née Sturmlauf).

 Brillant was a flight amateur and joined the gliding club of Jaroslaw at the age of 13.
 He studied building gliders, aircraft, gliding and flight there.

 Brillant graduated from the August Witkowski Gymnasium (high school) in Jaroslaw in 1934 and started his MD studies.
 However, since he had a strong technical aptitude, Brillant started learning precision mechanics in Lviv.
-He immigrated to Mandatory Palestine in 1936 aboard from Port of Constanţa with a Hebrew Technion Certificate and resided in Haifa.
+He immigrated to Mandatory Palestine in 1936 aboard the from the Port of Constanţa, settled in Haifa, and began studying at the Technion.